OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ![](CMS_UML_step_2.png)

 ##Deriving Classes
-In this part, we will derive several subclasses from a parent class.
+> This part will guide you through deriving subclasses from a parent class.

 So far, we store information about interaction with customers in a string record of each customer.
 This record is voluntarily filled by the CMS operator.